Built Robotics

-Built Robotics Inc. is a San Francisco, California, US-based vehicular automation startup that develops software and hardware to automate construction equipment.
+Built Robotics Inc. is a San Francisco, California, based vehicular automation startup that develops software and hardware to automate construction equipment.
 The company was founded in San Francisco in 2016 by Noah Ready-Campbell and Andrew Liang.
-The company’s primary product is the “Exosystem,” an aftermarket kit that adds autonomous robotic capabilities onto existing heavy equipment through a combination of GPS, camera, and artificial intelligence technology.
+The company's primary product is the "Exosystem", an aftermarket kit that adds autonomous robotic capabilities onto existing heavy equipment through a combination of GPS, cameras, and artificial intelligence technology.

 Technology

-Built organizes its technology products and services into four divisions: a heavy equipment robotic system “Exosystem”), robotic operation software (“Everest”), robotic operation tools (“Field Kit”), and a remote robot monitoring service (“Guardian”).

 Exosystem

 The Exosystem began development in 2018 and was first brought to market in 2021.
-The technology is marketed as a means to enable autonomous excavation and earthmoving.
-The company’s primary advertised use for the Exosystem is for autonomous trenching.
+The technology is marketed as a means to enable autonomous excavation, earthmoving, and pile driving.